 One of the most straightforward techniques to freeze coffee creamer is to keep it in the original bottle.
 You have to eliminate a small amount of creamer out of the bottle before freezing, as the creamer will expand, or the bottle may explode.
 However, many people think that it is not necessary.

 Yes, it is possible to use coffee creamers if it just passes the best before-date or expiry date.
 However, it is not recommended.
 You will feel a change in flavor and texture.

-Unlike a powdered form, for dairy liquid creamers, you should avoid consuming too long after the expiry date for safety reasons.
+Unlike a powdered form, for dairy liquid creamers, when it pass the expiry date, molds and fungus start to grow in it.
+Harmful bacteria also appear, thus you should avoid consuming too long after the expiry date for safety reasons.